dosemu2/dosemu2/doc/README.txt

    to force the use of the driver, which uses a temporary file.

    If you are using a kernel above 2.3.40, you may use
          $_mapping= "mapshm"

+   which uses a POSIX shared memory object (the default) or
+         $_mapping= "mapashm"

-   which uses one big IPC shared memory segment as memory pool and the new extended mremap() functionality for the mapping.
+   which uses anonymous shared memory (in case the above gives problems).

-   Note, that in case of `mapfile' and `mapshm' the size of the file or the segment depend on how much memory you configured for XMS, EMS and DPMI (see below) and that you should take care yourself that you have enough diskspace or have the IPC limits high enough.
-You can control IPC memory limits with
+   Note, that in case of `mapfile' and `mapshm' the size of the file or the segment depend on how much memory you configured for XMS, EMS and DPMI (see below).
+You should take care yourself that you have enough diskspace for 'mapfile'.
+For 'mapshm' the tmpfs mount option 'size=nbytes' controls the amount of space; by default it is half of the (real machine) memory.
-         # ipcs -m -l

-   and (on kernels above 2.3.x) you can increase the segment limit with
-         # echo "66904064" >/proc/sys/kernel/shmmax

-   `66904064' being 64 Mbytes in this example.

    Defining the memory layout, which DOS should see:
       $_xms = (8192)          # in Kbyte
       $_ems = (2048)          # in Kbyte
-      $_ems_frame = (0xe000)
+      $_ems_frame = (0xe400)
       $_dpmi = (0x5000)       # in Kbyte
       $_dosmem = (640)        # in Kbyte, < 640

    Note that (other as in native DOS) each piece of mem is separate, hence DOS perhaps will show other values for 'extended' memory.
+To use EMS memory you must load the supplied ems.sys device driver.
+For XMS memory you must either use a DOS XMS driver such as himem.sys, himem.exe, fdxms.sys, or fdxxms.sys, or the internal XMS driver via ems.sys.

    If you want mixed operation on the filesystem, from which you boot DOSEMU (native and via DOSEMU), it may be necessary to have two